knottwill/ML1_assignment/README.md

 ### Usage

-The data required for the project is saved in `data/`.
+The data required for the project is saved in `data/` (including processed data which is created by running the scripts).

-The solution to each question is in a script titled `solve_[question-number]_[parts].py`.
+The solutions to the questions are found by running scripts titled `solve_[question-number]_[parts].py`.
 For example, running `solve_3_abc.py` will yield the solutions to question 3 part a, b and c.
 Plots will be saved in the `plots/` directory and any additional processed data will be saved in `data/`.
 Other results will be printed to the terminal.

 Below are the commands to generate all the results in the project.
-THE SCRIPTS MUST BE RUN IN THE ORDER GIVEN (certain scripts depend on pre-processed data from earlier scripts).
+The scripts should be run in the order given below, since certain scripts depend on pre-processed data from earlier scripts (although these datasets were included in the repository just in case).

 ```bash
 $ python src/solve_1_a.py